 In 2019 we completely revamped our website, aidsmap, our primary platform for provision of HIV information.
-The new look site organises the majority of NAM's information into 'News', for the latest reports on studies, trials and research, or 'About HIV', which provides information about HIV, including on support, drug treatment and transmission.
+The new look site organises the majority of NAM's information into 'News', for the latest reports on studies, trials and research, or 'About HIV', which provides information about HIV, including support, drug treatment and transmission.

-In 2019 NAM published 298 original, detailed news stories written by NAM's skilled editors, with a further 1,352 additional aggregated HIV and associated conditions news stories, selected by NAM's editors, presented on the aidsmap site.
+In 2019 NAM published 298 original, detailed news stories written by NAM's skilled editors, with a further 1,352 additional news stories from other sources, selected by NAM's editors, presented on the aidsmap site.

 Over 2019 we had 6.23 million page views with visitors coming to the site from all over the world.